 Witnesses interviewed include cleanup workers, professionals (doctors, industry leaders), divers contracted by the federal government, and Gulf residents.
 The interviewees represent different geographic areas and are diverse in terms of age and gender.
 LEAN was instrumental in supporting this investigation.
 Further, one of GAP's key whistleblowers, Dr. Wilma Subra, is a technical advisor for LEAN/Louisiana Mississippi Riverkeeper.

-GAP has also teamed up with TakePart to tell the EPA: Ban Corexit!
+GAP also teamed up with TakePart to tell the EPA to Ban Corexit!
 Sign our petition today!
 While that petition is now closed, we did prompt nearly 7,300 citizens to speak up against this injustice.

 Read the joint letter that LEAN, GAP and Gulf partners sent to the federal government, calling on various agencies to address the health crisis in the Gulf.